OuyangWenyu/hydrodataset/README.md

 | 2          | **LamaH**   | LamaH-CE dataset for Central Europe                     |
 | 3          | **HYSETS**  | HYSETS dataset for North America                        |
 | 4          | **Caravan** | Caravan dataset for global                              |

+For units, we use [pint](https://github.com/hgrecco/pint), and [pint-xarray](https://github.com/xarray-contrib/pint-xarray) to handle them.

+We highly recommend you to use [xarray](http://xarray.pydata.org/en/stable/) to read the data, as it is a powerful tool for handling multi-dimensional data.
+Then, you can see the units of all variables in the xarray dataset.

 ## Credits